Discover What Makes the City a Great Place to Live

 By Kevin Forest Moreau

 If you’re looking for a new city to call home, there are many reasonswhy Atlanta should be at the top of your list.
 And if you’ve already made the move, congratulations!
 Either way, there’s a lot to learn about this great city and its surrounding metropolitan area.
-In this article, we’ve broken down everything you need to know about this capital city of the Southeast, from its top-flight arts scene to its stellar attractions, entertainment options and rising status as the Hollywood of the South.
+On the pages that follow, we’ve broken down everything you need to know about this capital city of the Southeast, from its top-flight arts scene to its stellar attractions, entertainment options and rising status as the Hollywood of the South.

 Atlanta serves as global headquarters to one of the nation’s highest concentrations of Fortune 500 companies, among them Coca-Cola, The Home Depot, Delta Air Lines, Aflac, The Southern Company and UPS.
 On the other end of the spectrum, it’s also a hotbed for tech startups: MailChimp, Kabbage, and Scoutmob all started here.
 The Atlanta Tech Village in Buckhead is the nation’s fourth largest tech hub, with more than 300 companies.
 Atlanta also enjoys a robust media industry: Turner Broadcasting, which includes CNN, TBS, TNT, Cartoon Network and other properties, is headquartered here, as is The Weather Channel.